Circus Maximus: Republican era

 The games' sponsor (Latin editor) usually sat beside the images of attending gods, on a conspicuous, elevated stand (pulvinar) but seats at the track's perimeter offered the best, most dramatic close-ups.
 In 494 BC (very early in the Republican era) the dictator Manius Valerius Maximus and his descendants were granted rights to a curule chair at the southeastern turn, an excellent viewpoint for the thrills and spills of chariot racing.
 In the 190s BC, stone track-side seating was built, exclusively for senators.

 Permanent wooden starting stalls were built in 329 BC.
 They were gated, brightly painted, and staggered to equalise the distances from each start place to the central barrier.
 In theory, they might have accommodated up to 25 four-horse chariots (Quadrigas) abreast but when team-racing was introduced, they were widened, and their number reduced.
 By the late Republican or early Imperial era, there were twelve stalls.
 Their divisions were fronted by herms that served as stops for spring-loaded gates, so that twelve light-weight, four-horse or two-horse chariots could be simultaneously released onto the track.
-The stalls were allocated by lottery, and the various racing teams were identified by their colors.
+The stalls were allocated by lottery, and the various racing teams were identified by their colors, with the main two being the Blues and the Greens.
 Typically, there were seven laps per race.
 From at least 174 BC, they were counted off using large sculpted eggs.
 In 33 BC, an additional system of large bronze dolphin-shaped lap counters was added, positioned well above the central dividing barrier (euripus) for maximum visibility.